 Taken together, this suggested that there was something profoundly amiss with the public service.
-Interestingly, while the intrusion of inappropriate political influence was recognised as a part of the problem, these documents did not specifically mention cadre deployment.
+Interestingly, while the intrusion of inappropriate political influence was recognised these documents did not specifically mention cadre deployment.
 The considerable influence that was wielded by a dominant party beyond the view of constitutional oversight was neither acknowledged nor examined.